markjouh/competitive-programming/README.md

 # cp-library

 This repository contains my library code for programming contests.

-This is less of a polished collection of code meant to be used as-is, and more of a general collection of ideas and snippets to modify and use.
+Rather than a polished collection of code meant to be used as-is, this is more of a general collection of ideas and snippets to modify and utilize.

-Unless labeled otherwise, everything is written by me and is public domain.
+Unless otherwise labeled, everything is written by me and falls under the public domain.

 ## Notes

 - Indexing is 0-based

 - Intervals are half-open, like this $[l, r)$

-- GCC and C++17 may be required for everything to work
+- GCC and C++17 may be required for everything to function properly